 3. Get vaccinated if you are at risk but are not immunized (either through previous vaccination or previous hepatitis A infection)

 - Discuss the benefits of getting vaccinated with a health care provider before traveling if you are:

 - traveling to countries where hepatitis A occurs.

 - visiting areas where drinking water may be unsafe and poor sanitation and hygiene conditions exist.

 4. Monitor your health

-- If you develop symptoms similar to hepatitis A when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.
+- If you develop symptoms similar to hepatitis A when you are traveling or after you return, see a health care provider and tell them where you have been traveling or living.